michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

 The dimensions of your term-document matrix will be the number of documents $$D$$ (in this case, the number of Shakespeare’s plays that we give you in the corpus) by the number of unique word types $$\vert V \vert$$ in that collection.
 The columns represent the documents, and the rows represent the words, and each cell represents the frequency of that word in that document.

 #### Tasks for section 1.3
-In your code you will write a function to `create_term_document_matrix`.
+* Fill out the function stub `create_term_document_matrix`.

 ### 1.2 Term-Context Matrix

 Instead of using a term-document matrix, a more common way of computing word similarity is by constructing a term-context matrix (also called a term-term or word-word matrix), where columns are labeled by words rather than documents.
 The dimensionality of this kind of a matrix is $$\vert V \vert$$ by $$\vert V \vert$$.
 Each cell represents how often the word in the row (the target word) co-occurs with the word in the column (the context) in a training corpus.

 #### Tasks for section 1.2
-Implement the `create_term_context_matrix` function.
+* Implement the `create_term_context_matrix` function.
 This function specifies the size word window around the target word that you will use to gather its contexts.
 For instance, if you set that variable to be 4, then you will use 4 words to the left of the target word, and 4 words to its right for the context.
 In this case, the cell represents the number of times in Shakespeare’s plays the column word occurs in +/-4 word window around the row word.

 ### 1.3 Evaluating vector spaces